Presidency of John Adams: Historical reputation

 Polls of historians and political scientists rank Adams toward the top of the middle third of presidents.
 Historian George Herring argues that Adams was the most independent-minded of the founders.
 Though he aligned with the Federalists, he was somewhat a party unto himself, disagreeing with the Federalists as much as he did the Jeffersonian Republicans.
 He was often described as "prickly", but his tenacity was fed by good decisions made in the face of universal opposition.
 Adams was often combative, which diminished presidential decorum, as Adams himself admitted in his old age: "[As president] I refused to suffer in silence.
 I sighed, sobbed, and groaned, and sometimes screeched and screamed.
 And I must confess to my shame and sorrow that I sometimes swore."
 Adams' resolve to advance peace with France, rather than to continue hostilities, especially reduced his popularity.
 This played an important role in his reelection defeat, however he was so pleased with the outcome that he had it engraved on his tombstone.
 Historian Ralph Adams Brown argues that, by keeping the United States out of war with France, Adams allowed the fledgling nation to grow and prosper into the transcontinental nation it eventually became in the 19th century.

 Polls of historians and political scientists have generally ranked Adams as an average or above-average president, and one of the best who served a single term.
 In a 2017 C-SPAN survey, 91 presidential historians ranked Adams 19th among the 43 former presidents, (down from 17th in 2009).
 His rankings in the various categories of this most recent poll were as follows: public persuasion (22), crisis leadership (17), economic management (15), moral authority (11), international relations (13), administrative skills (21), relations with congress (24), vision/setting an agenda (20), pursued equal justice for all (15), performance with context of times (19).
-A 2018 poll of the American Political Science Association’s Presidents and Executive Politics section ranked Adams as the fourteenth best president.
+A 2024 poll of the American Political Science Association’s Presidents and Executive Politics section ranked Adams as the thirteenth best president.